Aketirani/audio-mnist/README.md

 These features are stored in a dictionary, where each key corresponds to a specific feature and its associated value.
 This dictionary can then be used as input for the model.

 ## Exectuion
-Run `main.ipynb` script to execute whole pipeline
+Run `main.sh` script to execute whole pipeline.

+## Unit Test
+To come...